EspressoSystems/espresso-sequencer/doc/upgrades.md

 fee_recipient = '0x0000000000000000000000000000000000000000'
 fee_contract = '0xa15bb66138824a1c7167f5e85b957d04dd34e468'
 ```
-In the TOML configuration example above, the `upgrade` section defines an array of tables, each specifying upgrade parameters such as version, view, and propose window.
+In the TOML configuration example above, the `upgrade` section defines an array of tables, each specifying upgrade parameters:

 - **Version:** the current version targeted for the upgrade.
 - **View:** Represents the `start_proposing_view` value at which the upgrade is proposed.
 - **Propose Window:** Refers to the view window between `start_proposing_view` and `stop_proposing_view`.

-We currently support only chain config upgrades.
-The `upgrade.chain_config` table contains the complete set of chain config parameters, which can be used, for example, to enable protocol fees or modify other parameters during an upgrade.
+The `upgrade.chain_config` table contains the complete set of chain config parameters, which can be used, for example, to enable protocol fees or modify other parameters.

+## Fee upgrade

+A successful Hotshot upgrade results in a new version, which allows us to update the chain config and execute the upgrade if there exists any.
+Chainconfig includes the fee parameters.
+The sequencer node has two states: NodeState and ValidatedState.
+NodeState is an immutable state that contains ResolvableChainConfig, whereas ValidatedState is a mutable state.
+To make updates to the chain config post-upgrade possible, ResolvableChainConfig is also added to ValidatedState.

+NodeState also includes two additional fields: upgrades and current_version.
+Functions like Header::new() and ValidatedState::apply_header() include a version parameter, which is used to apply upgrades by comparing this version with current_version in NodeState and fetching the upgrade if available from the upgrades BTreeMap in NodeState.

+In scenarios where nodes join the network or restart, missing the upgrade window may result in their validated_state having only a chain config commitment.
+In such cases, nodes need to catch up from their peers to get the updated full chain config.